Honda Civic Insurance Rates

 | Wyoming | $1,348 | -$164 | -10.8% |

-Since prices can be so different, the only way to know who has the cheapest car insurance prices is to regularly compare prices from as many companies as possible.
-Each auto insurer uses a different rate calculation, and quoted prices may be quite different between companies.
+Since prices can be so different, the only way to know your exact price is to get quotes from multiple companies.
+Each insurance company uses a different rate calculation, and prices may be quite different.

 Insurance Rates by Trim Level and Model Year